FAQ

 For intern bookings, the high school program, and any mature guests, it is important that they have a key and that you show them how to lock up securely.

-If you were unhappy with your accommodation on arrival to your host family’s we would find you a an alternative asap.
-If you require another host family as your circumstances change we would find you a new room at a reduced fee.
+If you are unhappy with your accommodation on arrival to your hosts home, we would find you an alternative asap.

-Please give your host 1 x weeks notice and the same would apply if they wanted to give you notice if circumstances changed.
+Please give your host 1 x week's notice and the same would apply if they needed to give you notice due to a change in circumstances.

 Rent-a-Room Relief may not apply to host family income.
 It is the host family's responsibility to seek professional advice regarding the taxation of host family income.